-On August 24, 2021, the Board of Education (Board) adopted an update to the School Upgrade Program (SUP) to integrate Measure RR funding and priorities into its operational framework.
-The updated SUP framework and the Measure RR Implementation Plan help guide the identification of sites and development of project proposals, which meet the goals of and priorities for Measure RR.
+On August 24, 2021, the Board of Education (Board) adopted an update to the School Upgrade Program (SUP) to integrate Measure RR funding and priorities into its operational framework and approved the Measure RR Implementation Plan (Implementation Plan) to help guide the identification of sites and development of project proposals.
+The Implementation Plan included, among other things, the development of Safe and Welcoming Outdoor Learning Spaces Projects, also referred to as Outdoor Learning Environment Projects.